vchen-98/uber_pipeline/README.md

 4. Set up Google Cloud Console
 5. Use Google Cloud VM to host our data
 6. Set up our data pipeline and transformer in Mage
+7. Run the pipeline through Mage and host our data on Google BigQuery

 Technology Used:
 Programming Language - Python